Geochemistry from the Neogene to the Neolithic

 Tracing the Westerlies Across Climate States

-Our earlier work demonstrated that during warmer intervals of the Pliocene, the westerlies were located closer to the poles and were weaker than during the colder intervals that followed.
-We interpreted these changes in the context of global temperature gradients and ice sheet evolution, and argued that if the Pliocene is predictive of modern warming, the poleward shift of the westerlies observed today will continue with further human-induced warming.
+Our earlier work demonstrated that during warmer intervals of the Pliocene, the westerlies were located closer to the poles and were weaker than during the colder intervals of the early Quaternary (Abell et al., 2021).
+We interpreted these changes in the context of global temperature gradients and ice sheet evolution, and argued that if the Pliocene is an analogue for future warming, the poleward shift of the westerlies observed today will continue with further human-induced warming.

 We are currently extending this approach in several directions:

-I maintain several active collaborations that use a combination of proxy reconstructions and modeling to assess tectonic and ice sheet forcing of atmospheric circulation changes prior to the Pliocene (see Stubbins et al., 2023; Wang et al., 2024; Han et al., 2025).
+3. We maintain several active collaborations that use a combination of proxy reconstructions and modeling to assess tectonic and ice sheet forcing of atmospheric circulation changes prior to the Pliocene (e.g., Stubbins et al., 2023; Wang et al., 2024; Han et al., 2025).

 Together, these projects offer a roadmap for evaluating atmospheric circulation patterns in earlier intervals of Earth's past that are directly relevant for understanding future warming.